 A light drizzle of balsamic glaze over a dish can elevate it to a new level of gourmet.
 And making a homemade balsamic reduction is so much easier than it seems.

 The slightly sticky, sweet but still tangy sauce that works well on salads, cooked meats, appetizers, pizza, and even desserts.
 Find out how to make a balsamic reduction at home that has better flavor than anything from the store.

 What Is Balsamic Reduction?

 A balsamic vinegar reduction is a gluten free sauce or glaze made by simmering balsamic vinegar in a small saucepan until thick.
-The reduction is a sticky, sweetened liquid that pairs well with olive oil, fresh basil, ice cream, and so much more.
+The reduction is a sticky, sweetened liquid that pairs well with olive oil, fresh basil, brussels sprouts, ice cream and so much more.

 Depending on how much you want to make and how high the heat is, this balsamic reduction recipe takes between 5 – 30 minutes to make.

 What Kind Of Vinegar To Use

 It can be difficult to strike a balance between buying really good quality ingredients, and affordable ones.
 No one wants to spend $40 on a bottle of vinegar that gets the nuances cooked out of it, am I right?

 However, using a high quality balsamic vinegar means that your balsamic reduction can be sugar-free.
 The lower the quality, the higher the likelihood that you’ll need a sweetener because it is more acidic.